Statutory working hours

 Most CAOs specify a 40-hour maximum working week.
-Exceptions are possible, for example seasonal work, peak times or in the event of unforeseen circumstances such as a serious accident on the shop floor.
+Exceptions are possible, for example seasonal work, peak times, or in the event of unforeseen circumstances such as a serious accident on the shop floor.
 In such cases, your employees can work more hours per day temporarily.
 Exceptions are possible if permitted in your CAO or if industry-level agreements are in place on these issues.

 To whom does it apply?

 The Working Hours Act applies to all your employees, including temporary agency staff, ‘payrollers’, secondees and trainees.
-You can only deviate from the Working Hours Act if an employee is earning more than three times the minimum wage per year.
-The Act does not apply to self-employed professionals, except where the safety of third parties is an issue, e.g. for self-employed drivers in road transport.
+You can only deviate from the Working Hours Act if an employee is earning more than 3 times the minimum wage per year.
+The Act does not apply to self-employed professionals, except where the safety of third parties is an issue, such as for self-employed drivers in road transport.

 What about commuting time?

-Time spent commuting between home and work does not constitute working time, but travel between work sites and for work purposes does.
-A few exceptions also apply with regard to commuting between home and work, for example, if you instruct an employee to pick up or drop off colleagues at home in a company vehicle, these trips do count as travel for work purposes as far as that employee is concerned.
-For the colleagues, the trips still count as commuting.
+Time spent commuting between home and work does not constitute working time.
+Travel between work sites and for work purposes does count as working time.
+A few exceptions also apply regarding commuting between home and work.
+For example, if you instruct an employee to pick up or drop off colleagues at home in a company vehicle, these trips do count as travel for work purposes as far as that employee is concerned.
+For the colleagues, the trips still count as a commute.

 Your employees are entitled to breaks.
-The Act specifies how much break time they are allowed for given numbers of hours worked.
+The Act specifies how much break time they are allowed for a given number of hours worked.

-Overtime hours count towards the statutory maximum hours your employee can work for you, i.e. 12 hours per day or 60 hours per week.
-The Act does not state how much extra pay your employee has to receive for overtime.
-You can make your own arrangements for this in your terms of employment, or there are overtime provisions in your CAO.
+Overtime hours count towards the statutory maximum hours your employee can work for you, which is 12 hours per day or 60 hours per week.
+The Act does not state how much extra pay your employee must receive for overtime.
+You can make your own arrangements for this in your terms of employment, or there might be overtime provisions in your CAO.